techmatters/hrm/README.md

 The primary test paths all do setup and teardown of required resources.
 This can add time to the test cycle.
 There are `:run` sub-scripts for tests that require setup and teardown like service and e2e tests.
 If you already have a test db docker container running, you can run these using workspaces by running something like `npm run -w hrm-service test:service:run` from the root directory.
 You can also run the tests by navigating into the package directory and running `npm run test:service:run`.

+### Running the Entire Stack locally

+run `npm start` from the root directory to start the local data backends, hrm-service, and hrm-jobs packages.

 ### Running HRM service locally

 #### Starting HRM db